kamilazdybal/pv-optimization/README.md

 ## Jupyter notebooks

-All results are post-processed and visualized in dedicated Jupyter notebooks.
+Results generated with the Python scripts described above can be post-processed and visualized in dedicated Jupyter notebooks stored in `jupyter-notebooks/`.
 You can access the appropriate notebook below:

 ### Reproducing Fig. 2 and Fig. 3 - Quantitative assessment of the optimized PVs